 - We believe in being honest, fair and ethical in all that we do, including recruiting students, faculty and staff, and in teaching, research and service.

 - We recognize and respect the diversity of individuals, both in their backgrounds and their needs.

 - We believe in being accountable to the constituencies that support our program: Students, alumni, community partners, faculty and staff, institutional administration and funding agencies.

 Goals and Objectives

-- To provide instructional programs to students and local/regional health practitioners that enhance their ability to develop, promote and strengthen public health practices in Hampton Roads.
+- To provide instructional programs to students that enhance their ability to develop, promote and strengthen public health practices.

-- To ensure that all MPH program graduates can demonstrate knowledge and skill in the core areas of public health.
+- To ensure that MPH Program graduates can demonstrate knowledge and skill across foundational and track-specific areas of public health.

-- To prepare students to practice successfully in diverse health service, academic and research settings.
+- To prepare students to practice successfully in diverse health service, academic, or research settings.

-- To offer opportunities for faculty and students to develop and participate in research targeted towards improving the public’s health, encourage the faculty to provide expertise in leadership and services to public health agencies and enhance public health practice on a local, regional and national basis.
+- To provide expertise in leadership and services to public health agencies for the purpose of enhancing public health practice on a local, regional, and national basis.